SUNY Cortland offers a variety of technologies that may help our students obtain equal access to College programs.

 Jeremy Zhe-Heimerman will meet with students individually to train them to use the access technologies that may best help them gain equal access to their coursework.

 Some students with learning disabilities, blindness, or limited mobility may require textbooks in an alternate electronic format.
-See Accessible Readings for more information.
+See Reading Tools for more information.

 Captioned films and videos display the verbal component of the soundtrack simultaneously on screen with the picture.
-This service for students who are deaf or hard of hearing is coordinated through the Office of Student Disability Services in conjunction with Campus Technology Services and Memorial Library.
+This service for students who are deaf or hard of hearing is coordinated by faculty through the Disability Resources Office, Campus Technology Services, and/or Memorial Library.